-However, on an isolated ladder [7, 8] the spin gap vanishes in the thermodynamic limit.
-The occurrence of the spin gap in NaV_2O_5 appears to be intimately connected to the coupling of ladders, as indicated, e.g., by the splitting of magnon branches [4, 12, 13].
+However, on an isolated ladder [7,8] the spin gap vanishes in the thermodynamic limit.
+The occurrence of the spin gap in NaV2O5 appears to be intimately connected to the coupling of ladders, as indicated, e.g., by the splitting of magnon branches [4,12,13].
 An intriguing scenario has been put forward by Mostovoy and Khomskii [14].
-It is based on the fact that the experimentally observed unit cell of NaV_2O_5 in the ordered phase is $2a \times 2b \times 4c$ [15, 16].
-The charge order then has a periodicity of four parallel ladders in the a-direction, and is thus super-antiferroelectric (SAF) [17].
+It is based on the fact that the experimentally observed unit cell of NaV2O5 in the ordered phase is $2a \times 2b \times 4c$ [15].
+The charge order then has a periodicity of four parallel ladders in the a direction, and is thus superantiferroelectric (SAF) [16].
 The corresponding polarization of the electrons on the rungs is illustrated by wide-narrow ellipses in Fig. 1(b) (top).
 Each ladder exhibits antiferroelectric charge order along the ladder (generally called zigzag charge order) as well as an antiferroelectric order to the next nearest ladder.
-The ladders correspond to effective antiferromagnetic spin-1/2chains in the b-direction.
-For each ladder, the two closest sites on the neighboring in-plane ladders alternate between low charge occupation [indicated by dashed loops
+The ladders correspond to effective antiferromagnetic spin-1/2 chains in the b direction.
+For each ladder, the two closest sites on the neighboring in-plane ladders alternate between low charge occupation [indicated by dashed loops in Fig. 1(b)] and large occupation.
+Large charge occupation should effectively weaken the electron hopping along the ladder, both through purely electronic interactions as well as by pushing away the neighboring oxygen atoms and thus reduce the spin coupling.
+With SAF charge order, the effective spin chains are therefore dimerized, which was proposed to lead to the formation of spin singlets [Fig. 1(b), bottom] and to the observed spin gap.
+This scenario is difficult to evaluate quantitatively.
+It has been investigated using exact diagonalization [4,9,17] on small clusters and by means of an approximate xy model together with a mean-field approximation [16].
+It has also

-FIG. 1: Quarter-filled coupled ladders in NaV2O5.
+FIG. 1 (color online).
+Quarter-filled coupled ladders in $NaV_2O_5$ .
 The mapping of a rung (top) onto an effective spin site (bottom) is illustrated for (a) a charge-disordered and (b) a SAF-ordered regime.
-The shifted periodic boundary conditions in the adirection are indicated by numbers which identify identical sites.
-The proposed singlet formation for NaV2O5 is depicted by dashed ellipses in the effective spin model (b, bottom).
+The shifted periodic boundary conditions in the a direction are indicated by numbers which identify identical sites.
+The proposed singlet formation for $NaV_2O_5$ is depicted by dashed ellipses in the effective spin model [(b), bottom].